jboss-developer/jboss-eap-quickstarts/ejb-asynchronous/README.md

 Level: Advanced
 Technologies: Asynchronous EJB
 Summary: The `ejb-asynchronous` quickstart demonstrates the behavior of asynchronous EJB invocations by a deployed EJB and a remote client and how to handle errors.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `ejb-asynchronous` quickstart demonstrates the behavior of asynchronous EJB invocations.
+The `ejb-asynchronous` quickstart demonstrates the behavior of asynchronous EJB invocations in Red Hat JBoss Enterprise Application Platform.
 The methods are invoked by both an EJB in the deployment and by a remote client.
 The quickstart also shows error handling if the asynchronous method invocation fails.

 The example is composed of 2 Maven modules, each with a shared parent.
 The modules are as follows: